Fantrax DGW-33 Player Picks

 Fabian Schar (NEW vs LEI, NEW vs CRY $10.5)

-A double-up for Newcastle at the back.
-Schar is the most attractive defender for the Magpies and has been good value after bagging a couple of goals over the last few weeks, adding the potential of a big haul with two games.
+Have a double-up of Newcastle at the back — Schar is the most attractive defender for the Magpies and has been good value since bagging a couple of goals over the last few weeks, adding the potential of a big haul in a double.

 ~

 A rare single game-week player makes our list.
-Dias is a bit of a punt due to his recent return from injury, but with Man City having left everything on the pitch in their aggregate victory over Atletico on Wednesday, Dias may now be given a league start after being an unused sub.
-Dias was in great form before injury and his long absence has seen his priced decline.
+Dias is a bit of a punt due to his recent return from injury, but after Man City left everything on the pitch in their survival-victory over Atletico on Wednesday, unused-sub Dias may be given a league start.
+Dias was In great form before injury, his long absence has seen his price decline.

 Midfielders